Brianna Hicks, LCMHC, QS

-I consider myself an ally for the LGBTQ+ community and believe in providing a safe, nonjudgemental, and affirming space for all folks in this community.
+As a person who identifies as queer herself, I am strongly committed to providing a safe, non-judgemental, and affirming space for all folks in the LGTBQIA+ community.
 I work with clients who are gender questioning, transgender, nonbinary, gender non-conforming, gender fluid and more.
-Additionally, I provide letters for clients seeking gender affirming care and am committed to working with all members of the LGBTQ+ community who are seeking a safe environment for counseling.
+Additionally, I provide letters for clients seeking gender affirming care and am dedicated to working with all members of the LGBTQ+ community who are seeking a safe environment for counseling.

 My approach to therapy centers around the belief that I am a consultant in your life rather than the expert.
 I believe that therapy is a collaborative, dynamic relationship wherein you are the expert of your experience and I am a support to guide deeper understanding into what is and isn't working in your journey.
 I utilize evidence based, mindfulness, and holistic approaches to working with clients, and believe in tailoring services based on each client's unique goals and needs.